 When selecting a suitable light curtain for your lift door safety application it is important to consider several factors before making your decision.
 Diode count, number of beams and response time all play a part in determining the relative performance of a particular detector, and no feature should be judged in isolation.

-Diode count vs number of beams
+Diode count

 The most important feature of a light curtain is the number of diodes it contains.
 This number is related to the smallest target that can be detected, particularly at the detector’s edges.
+The mor diodes, the better the coverage.

-The number of beams can also be used as a marketing ploy to demonstrate higher performance.
-If implemented correctly, diagonal beams will improve detection capability for smaller objects.
+When implemented correctly, diagonal beams will improve detection capability for smaller objects.
 Using a criss-cross pattern with four or five scans per diode will easily provide detection of 12mm (a child’s finger) virtually anywhere between the detectors, except at the detector’s edges.

 However, the stated number of beams is only available at wide separations and beams sometimes have such poor sensitivity that they are effectively redundant.
 Increasing beam counts further (three up and three down) will not improve performance.
+Beware: the number of beams can be used as a marketing ploy to demonstrate higher performance.

 Scanning speed